 If you decide to lay low:

-Turn off the TV: Mother’s Day themed advertising and programming ranges from slightly agitating to rage inducing for those grieving the loss of their mother.
+Turn off the TV: Mother’s Day themed advertising and programming range from slightly agitating to rage inducing for those grieving the loss of their mother.
 You probably wouldn’t like me if you knew the terrible things I yell at my television when it stupidly airs Mother’s Day commercials, just terrible.

 Skip the Mother’s Day brunch: If your prone to bitterness on Mother’s Day it might be best to avoid places like brunch or the mall, where Mother’s Day activities traditionally take place.

-Plan a constructive and time consuming activity: Mother’s Day avoidance is the perfect excuse to get your spring gardening done, cook meals for the upcoming week, or clean out your closet.
-Put on your head phones, get to work and before you know it the day will be almost over.
+Plan a constructive and time-consuming activity: Mother’s Day avoidance is the perfect excuse to get your spring gardening done, cook meals for the upcoming week, or clean out your closet.
+Put on your headphones, get to work and before you know it the day will be almost over.

 Plan a self-care day: Pick a few activities from our list of 64 Self Care Ideas for Grievers